frame-lang/frame_transpiler/docs/source/advanced_frame/system_start.rst

 #.
 Set the machine compartment to be the new compartment
 #.
 Initialize the compartment with state parameters
 #.
 Initialize compartment with enter parameters
 #.
-Send an enter event to the mux and pass the compartment enter parameters
+Send an enter event to the multiplexer and pass the compartment enter parameters